-The Bedford Park Festival in Chiswick is one of London's best-loved arts and community events, attracting thousands of people of all ages.
-It's been organised for 54 years by St Michael & All Angels Church to raise money for its work and its three chosen charities - and we weren't going to let COVID-19 stop us!
+Tickets are now on sale for this year's Bedford Park Festival in Chiswick - one of London's best-loved arts and community events.
+It's organised by St Michael & All Angels Church to raise money for its work and that of its three chosen charities.

 This year we're delighted to be holding events in person again but seats will be limited, because of the pandemic, and sadly there will be no Green Days weekend, which usually attracts thousands of people of all ages.
 Fr Kevin Morris, the vicar of St Michael's, explains why, here.
 But children can still enter the Fancy Dress competition, as part of a Children's Fun Day on Saturday September 12th, and we are still running a fortnight-long arts and community Festival.

 It starts with the popular Bedford Park Summer Exhibition from Saturday June 12th to Friday 18th in St Michael & All Angels Church, run with The Chiswick Calendar.
 Artists can now submit their work - please download the details and entry form below.
 The Photography Exhibition will take place over the next weekend (June 19th and 20th): read how to enter on The Chiswick Calendar website.
 Please note: the popular Artists at Home open studios event - which usually takes place this weekend - is postponed till September 2021.